tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/iOS SDK/iOS 工程升级指引_intl_en.md

 ## Overview

-The GME SDK for iOS has been upgraded to v2.9.
-To implement this upgrade, perform the following steps in your project:
+The GME SDK has been upgraded to v2.9.
+To implement this upgrade, perform the following steps in your Xcode project: